davidgtonge/fluent-async/README.md

 fluent = require("fluent-async")
-fluent.create({id:1})  // Initial data can be passed in as an object .data("projection", {profile:1}) // Further data can be added via the data method .add("getUser", getUser, "id", "projection") // getUser will be called with id, projection, callback .add("getFriends", getFriends, "getUser") // getFriends will be called with result of getUser and a callback .add("getMessages", getMessages, "getUser") // will be run parallel to above .run(render, "getMessages", "getFriends") // render function will be called with err, messages, friends
+fluent.create({id:1})  // Initial data can be passed in as an object .data("projection", {profile:1}) // Further data can be added via the data method .async("getUser", getUser, "id", "projection") // getUser will be called with id, projection, callback .async("getFriends", getFriends, "getUser") // getFriends will be called with result of getUser and a callback .async("getMessages", getMessages, "getUser") // will be run parallel to above .run(render, "getMessages", "getFriends") // render function will be called with err, messages, friends

 ```